Olga Skabeyeva: Career

 Skabeyeva is a two-time winner of the Russian television TEFI Award, receiving the distinction in 2017 and 2018.

-She called the 2022 Russian invasion of Ukraine an effort "to protect the people of Donbas from a Nazi regime" and said it was "without exaggeration, a crucial junction in history".
-On 15 April 2022, she reacted to the sinking of the Russian cruiser Moskva by the Ukrainian forces, saying "One can safely call that it has escalated into World War III".
-On 24 February 2023, the United States Department of State imposed financial sanctions on Skabeyeva owing.
+She called the Russian invasion of Ukraine an effort "to protect the people of Donbas from a Nazi regime" and said it was "without exaggeration, a crucial junction in history".
+On 15 April 2022, she reacted to the sinking of the Russian cruiser Moskva by the Ukrainian forces, saying: "One can safely call that it has escalated into World War III."

+In September 2023, she said that Russia should have nuked Queen Elizabeth II's funeral in London.

+Skabeyeva criticized Israel's actions in the Gaza Strip during the Gaza war, saying that "Only the Americans can stop this bloodbath but they are doing exactly the opposite."

+Sanctions

+Skabeyeva was sanctioned by the United Kingdom on 15 March 2022.
+On 24 February 2023, the United States Department of State imposed financial sanctions on Skabeyeva and her husband Yevgeny Popov.
 In a press release, the State Department described them as "hosts of a Russian talk show where they predominately disseminate pro-Russia propaganda for the war against Ukraine."
+Four days later, she was sanctioned by the European Union.

+Personal life

+Skabeyeva is married to State Duma member Yevgeny Popov, who is also a co-host of her TV production, for both it was the second marriage.
+On January 14, 2014 they had a son, Zakhar.